Why apply to Entrepreneurs First?

 Here are founders’ key takeaways and turning points from their Entrepreneur …

-1. Entrepreneur First showed the importance of integrity and shared values in a business partner, realizing that the right co-founder is about more than just skills or ideas.
+1. Entrepreneurs First showed the importance of integrity and shared values in a business partner, realizing that the right co-founder is about more than just skills or ideas.

 2. Founders who graduated understood the importance of crafting compelling narratives to attract significant investments and elevate their startup’s vision.